mhbsiam/decontx-python/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)
 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/release/python-380/)

-A Python implementation of DecontX for removing ambient RNA contamination from single-cell RNA-seq data, designed for seamless integration with scanpy workflows.
+DecontX removes ambient RNA from single-cell RNA-seq data.
+This Python package works with scanpy.
+You do not need R.

 ## Overview

-DecontX is a Bayesian method to estimate and remove cross-contamination from ambient RNA in droplet-based single-cell RNA-seq data.
-This Python implementation provides near-perfect parity with the original R version (correlation > 0.999) while enabling pure Python workflows without R dependencies.
+DecontX is a Bayesian method.
+It estimates and removes cross-contamination from ambient RNA in droplet-based single-cell RNA-seq data.
+This Python implementation agrees with the original R version.
+The correlation is > 0.999.

 **Key Features:**
-- Pure Python implementation (no R required)
-- Seamless scanpy integration
-- Numba-accelerated performance
+- Pure Python.
+You do not need R.
+- Works with scanpy.
+- Numba accelerates performance.
-- Bayesian contamination estimation per cell
+- Bayesian contamination estimate for each cell.
-- Validated against original R implementation
+- Validated against the original R implementation.

+## What's New

+This fork rewrites the original Python port.
+It focuses on R parity, performance, and reliability.

+- **Sparse, CSR-aligned EM.** Native counts stay in a 1D array.
+This array aligns with the input CSR pattern.
+The EM loop does not densify data.
+The new code is faster than the original dense implementation.
+For 500 × 500 data, the speedup is 12×.
+For 10,000 × 5,000 data, the speedup is 134×.
+For 5,000 × 3,000 data at 8% density, the runtime is 0.11 s.
+The original dense implementation needs 12.8 s.
+- **R parity to ~7e-16.** Contamination, theta, phi, eta, and counts agree with an independent transcription of `DecontX.cpp`.
+The correlation is > 0.999.
+- **R-correct theta, contamination, and delta.** The code uses the posterior mean for theta.
+It uses the E-step proportion for contamination.
+It keeps counts as fractional values.
+It fits delta with Minka's fixed-point Dirichlet MLE.
+- **Multi-batch fixes.** Cluster labels are safe to remap for each batch.
+NaN batch labels raise an error.
+The batch name `"all"` does not collide with the single-batch sentinel.
+Each batch gets its own seed.
+- **Performance options.** You can use lazy Numba JIT compilation, `compute_log_likelihood=False`, `dtype="float32"`, and `round_counts`.
+- **Cleaner metadata and dead-code removal.** `uns['decontX']` is split into `parameters` and `fitted`.
+Approximately 700 lines of dead code were removed.

+For the full list of changes and acknowledgments, see [CHANGELOG.md](CHANGELOG.md).

 ## Installation